dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/drawinglayer.md

 `styleId`: specifies a style by its ID.

-`mediaType`: specifies a mediaType.
+`mediaType`: specifies a mediaType, allowed values are "rect", "arc", "line", "polygon", "text", "image", "group" and "all".

-`styleSelector`: specifies a selector.
+`styleSelector`: specifies a selector, allowed values are "default", "selected" and "all".

 **Code Snippet**